Xesturgy12/Xesturgy12/README.md

 - 👋 Hi, I’m @Xesturgy12
 - 👀 I’m interested in Game Development and Graphic Development
 - 🌱 I’m currently learning Full stack Web Development
-- 💞️ I’m looking to collaborate on any project i can learn new techniques and technologies
+- 💞️ I’m looking to collaborate on any project where i can learn new techniques and technologies
 - 📫 How to reach me

 <!---